AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 This function generates and displays several 2D plots related to antenna measurements.
 It extracts the relevant antenna data based on user-selected θ, φ, and frequency values.
 It updates four axes in the application UI to display the following plots:

-- Gain vs. Frequency at a fixed theta/phi angle.
+- Gain vs. Frequency at a fixed θ/φ angle.
-- Gain vs. Angle (both θ and φ cuts) at a fixed frequency.
+- Gain vs. Angle (θ and φ cuts) at a fixed frequency.
 - Return Loss vs. Frequency at a fixed θ/φ angle.
 - Polar Radiation Pattern (θ and φ cuts).